tokenshift/F/js/F.channels.js.md

 waiting receiver, or holds on to it for the next `recv` call (if no listener is already waiting for a message).

-Only the most recent message is kept if no consumer was ready to receive it.
+Messages are discarded until a consumer is ready to consume them.
 This is helpful when processing events like mouse movement that may occur faster than the receiver's ability to process them.

 		Channel.prototype.send = function (msg) {
 			if (!this._open) { return; }

 			var waiting = this._waiting.dequeue();
-			if (waiting == null) {
+			if (waiting != null) {
-				this._message = msg;
-			}
-			else {
 				setTimeout(function () {
 					waiting(msg)
 				}, 0);